redhat-cop/vault-config-operator/docs/secret-engines.md

 ## GitHubSecretEngineConfig

 The `GitHubSecretEngineConfig` CRD allows a user to create a GitHub Secret engine configuration.
+Note: this secret engine requires the [vault-plugin-secrets-github](https://github.com/martinbaillie/vault-plugin-secrets-github) `v2.0.0` to be installed.
 Only one configuration can exists per GitHub secret engine mount point, here is an example:

 ```yaml
 apiVersion: redhatcop.redhat.io/v1alpha1